The4Rogues/Exercise20/README.md

     * All variables declared are in as parameter of the constructor
       EXCEPT:
         If $id is a primary key on the table
-        Any varible from Date (timestamps and relation to it)
+        Any variable from Date (timestamps and relation to it)
-        $amount on borrowed_transaction class and service_transaction class (as it will be caluculated)
+        $amount on borrowed_transaction class and service_transaction class (as it will be calculated)

     * Special attentions to those which can be null
         $email from borrower table